Knoxville Catholic High School: Football

-The Fighting Irish have won three state championships and been state runners-up once more.
-In 2008, under the direction of head coach Mark Pemberton the Fighting Irish had a perfect 15–0 season and defeated Memphis Mitchell in the state championship game 28–18.
-In 2015, head coach Steve Matthews led the Irish to an 11–4 record and the school's second ever state title after besting Pearl-Cohn 48–8.
+The Fighting Irish have won three state championships and been state runners-up once.
+In 2008, under the direction of head coach Mark Pemberton, the Fighting Irish had a 15–0 season and defeated Memphis Mitchell in the state championship game 28–18.
+In 2015, head coach Steve Matthews led the Irish to an 11–4 record and the school's second ever state title after defeating Pearl-Cohn 48–8.
 In 2017, Matthews became the first Knoxville Catholic football coach to win multiple state titles, guiding the Irish to a 12–3 record and a 45–28 victory over Beech in the state championship contest.

 The Irish have had eight TSSAA Mr. Football winners: Rob Demastus (Division II Class A back of the year in 1999), Jeremy Bentley (Division II Class A/AA lineman of the year in 2003), Nick McFadden (Division II Class A/AA back of the year in 2004), Harrison Smith (Division I Class 3A back of the year in 2006), Daniel Hood (Division I Class 3A lineman of the year in 2008), Kyler Kerbyson (Division 1 Class 3A lineman of the year in 2010), Amari Rodgers (Division I Class 4A back of the year 2015 & 2016), and Cade Mays (Division I Class 4A lineman of the year 2016 & 2017).
 Harrison Smith was also named the Gatorade Player of the Year for Tennessee in 2006.

-State Titles
+State titles

-Knoxville Catholic has won 42 team and individual TSSAA state championships.
+Knoxville Catholic has won 45 team and individual TSSAA state championships.